OfficeDev/office-js-docs-pr/docs/powerpoint/insert-slides-into-presentation.md

 Of course, you typically won't know at coding time the ID or creation ID of the target slide.
 More commonly, an add-in will ask users to select the target slide.
 The following steps show how to get the ***nnn*#** ID of the currently selected slide and use it as the target slide.

 1. Create a function that gets the ID of the currently selected slide by using the [Office.context.document.getSelectedDataAsync](/javascript/api/office/office.document#getSelectedDataAsync_coercionType__callback_) method of the Common JavaScript APIs.
 The following is an example.
 Note that the call to `getSelectedDataAsync` is embedded in a Promise-returning function.
-It is a good practice to do this because the Promise-returning function is easy to call (and await) inside the `run()` method of an application-specific API.
-By awaiting the Promise-returning function, you are assured that the callback function of the Common API method has completed before the next line in the `run()` method executes.
+For more information about why and how to do this, see [](../develop/asynchronous-programming-in-office-add-ins.md#wrap-common-apis-in-promise-returning-functions).

     ```javascript